slightknack/slightknack.dev/content/blog/life.md

 When we first came up with computers, less than a lifetime ago today, we treated them as exacting machines whose computations may have well been carved in stone: calculation more perfect than any human, performed more quickly than ever thought possible.

 It's suprising, then, how often digital systems become biological in nature.
 Bitrot is a natural phenominon.
-Although a human cityscape may impose its growing tendrils on concrete and steel on the gentle hills of the surrounding landscape, no city is perfect.
+Although a human cityscape may impose its growing tendrils of concrete and steel on the gentle hills of the surrounding landscape, no city is perfect.
 Rome—or anything else for that matter—wasn't built in a day.
-It's a sad, but nevertheless real, truth of our reality: the eventual reversal of organization always applies to any system, biological, digital, or otherwise.
+It's a sad, raw, real, truth of our reality: the eventual reversal of organization always applies to any system, biological, digital, or otherwise.

 Life, in this sense, could be viewed as a local reversal of entropy.
 In my last year of high school (what an antiquated institution, can you imagine people used to learn that way back in those days?) my physics teacher posed the following question: